BITEWKRER/-Lung-Nodule-Segmentation-Framework/readme.md

 Note: Note that the segmentation models used in this project are all from github

-## If you find the framework useful, please cite the document
+## If you find this framework is useful, please cite the paper
 ```
 @article{ZHI2023107321,
 title = {Deep neural network pulmonary nodule segmentation methods for CT images: Literature review and experimental comparisons},